 Azure DevOps pipelines have a pretty handy feature called Pipeline Caching.
 It’ll help you avoid annoyingly long NuGet package restores in your builds.
 And that makes sense – why would you restore packages again and again and again, if you’re not updating your dependencies meanwhile?
-And especially in case of CI or CD pipeline, you’ll end up having a pipeline running constantly without packages actually getting bumped up – so your NuGet task is downloading the same packages over and over again.
-That’s where Pipeline…Continue reading Azure DevOps Pipelines Caching
+And especially in the case of CI or CD pipeline, you’ll end up having a pipeline running constantly without packages actually getting bumped up – so your NuGet task is downloading the same packages over and over again.
+That’s where…Continue reading Azure DevOps Pipelines Caching

 Recently, I ran into a problem that I definitely caused myself.
 I had a certificate, that was created to authenticate an app against Azure AD.
 The encryption key for the .pfx file was, however, lost.
-I could just create a new certificate, configure the app service to use that and replace the old certificate… But that’s manual labor and where’s the fun in that?
-I preferred a solution that included a bit more coding!
+I could just create a new certificate, configure the app service to use that, and replace the old certificate… But that’s manual labor and where’s the fun in that?
+I prefer a solution that included a bit more coding!
 After a bit of googling, I found a nice, programmatic solution…Continue reading How to recover the private key of a (.pfx) certificate?

 Well, that title is a mouthful.
 But it’s the topic for today, so what can you do?
 That said, this article should be pretty topical, as the issue started popping up only a few days ago.
 Chances are it’ll be patched soon enough, but in the meantime, it’s always useful to document the fix!
 Problem When running or debugging Azure Functions locally, your runtime just blurts our this error and fails to compile your functions: [2021-01-11T10:28:11.495Z] A host error has occurred during startup operation ‘0d00defa-b8bd-4fb8-9794-b0e5950a4c38’.…Continue reading How to fix “System.IO.FileSystem: Could not find a part of the path \AppData\Local\AzureFunctionsTools\Releases\3.17.0\workers.
 Value cannot be null.
 (Parameter ‘provider’)” when running Azure Functions locally?